edgeengineer/edge-vscode/README.md

 ## Release Notes

+### 0.0.6

+- wifi configuration

+### 0.0.5

+- Added automated release process via GitHub Actions

 ### 0.0.1

 - Initial release with basic device management, build and debugging support

 ---

+## Development

+### Release Process

+This extension uses an automated release process via GitHub Actions.
+For details on how to release new versions, see [Release Process Documentation](docs/release-process.md).

 ## Feedback and Contributions